 4.9 Venues implement practices to ensure that patrons are discouraged from participating in extended, intensive and repetitive play.

-CSi Gaming Hosts manage customers who may be participating in extended play by ie engaging in conversation, reminding them that it is a meal time, outlining other activities in the club (live entertainment) etc
+Eagle Tavern Gaming Hosts manage customers who may be participating in extended play by ie engaging in conversation, reminding them that it is a meal time, outlining other activities in the tavern (live entertainment) etc

 Practice 5 Financial Transactions